-In the previous articles we saw that while is it wrong to say that Indigenous people make no contribution to their local economy, the monetary economy of remote Aboriginal communities in the Northern Territory today is a false economy, almost entirely dependent on the injection of government monies.
-So, how can real jobs and a real sustainable economy be re-established in these regions (remembering that Indigenous people had an extensive trade system of pre-colonisation)?
-On the basis of nine years of work in business development with Indigenous families, I think there are four main points that need to be considered:
+In the previous articles we saw that while is it wrong to say that Indigenous people make no contribution to their local economy, the monetary economy of remote Aboriginal communities in the Northern Territory today is a false economy.
+It is almost entirely dependent on the injection of government monies.
+Remembering that Indigenous people had an extensive trade system of pre-colonisation, how can real jobs and a real sustainable economy be re-established in these regions?
+Based on nine years of work in business development with Indigenous families, I believe there are four main points that need to be considered:

-- Human support is required to overcome cultural and bureaucratic barriers where motivation exists.
+- Supporting Motivation: Human support is required to overcome cultural and bureaucratic barriers where motivation exists.

-- Primary production, the basis of any real economy is driven by local ownership.
+- Primary production: The basis of any real economy come from the land and is driven by local ownership.

-- Flexibility is needed, appropriate for the pioneering and unique circumstances of remote communities.
+- Flexibility: Adjusting conditions appropriately for the pioneering and unique circumstances of remote communities.

-- Subsidies are the best mechanisms of financial aid to support fledgling enterprises.
+- Appropriate Financial Aid: Subsidies are the best mechanisms of financial aid to support fledgling enterprises.

-In fact, sometimes the Government seems to believe this too – that money can be used as a carrot and stick to create a labour force.
-The recent economic focus on remote Aboriginal communities has the Government and others looking at ways to bring big business into communities, believing that this will create job opportunities and that such opportunity will create local participation.
+The job creation focus on remote Aboriginal communities has also lead the Government and others looking at ways to bring big business into communities, believing that this will create job opportunities and that such opportunity will create local participation.
 But others could also argue that importing industry would exploit the cheap labour potential in these communities.
 Pure capitalists probably wouldn’t see the problem with that, such a method would create the “necessary” economic growth.
-But this approach ignores the social impact of big business take overs on local morale and the existing problems of economic dependency.
-This same “job opportunity” approach is seen in current policy, and programs that are geared to teaching ‘work readiness’; that is, teaching people to believe in the sale of their labour.
-The current expression of this in CDEP (Community Development Employment Project) and Work for the Dole is enculturating people into a 9 to 5, ‘work while you’re being watched’ mindset.
+Again this approach ignores the social impact of big business take overs on local morale and the existing problems of economic dependency.
+This same “job opportunity” approach is seen in policy and programs that are geared to teaching ‘work readiness’; that is, teaching people to believe in the sale of their labour.
+The current expression of this, CDEP (Community Development Employment Project) and Work for the Dole, is acculturating people into a 9 to 5, “work while you’re being watched” mindset.
 So, what is the problem?
-The problem is, with these models, dependency is maintained, dole workers are dependent on the lure of money and a ‘big brother is watching’ incentive to work is developed.
+The problem is, with these models dependency is maintained, dole workers are dependent on the lure of money and a ‘big brother is watching’ incentive to work is developed.
 People are being taught to be dependent on the carrot and stick – a reward and punishment, in order to participate.
 This assumes and maintains a situation where there is no trust in people’s independence.
 The result is, that people will not lift a finger outside of what they absolutely have to do to get paid.
 This spreads to family, clan and home life.
-Males are particularly susceptible to this western enculturation, believing that having done their hours, they can slack off for the rest of their lives and leave it to their wives.
+Males are particularly susceptible to this western acculturation, believing that having done their hours, they can slack off for the rest of their lives.
 Sounds familiar?
 The modern economy encourages this compartmentalisation of life in us all – but multiply it by five or ten for people who have grown up with government handouts, and have been given no other way to understand that wealth comes from productivity, which comes from labour.
 And labour in both its quality and quantity is a result of personal motivation.

 Some people ask if there is really anyone with motivation in Indigenous communities.
 Yes, despite the disempowerment suffered, there are many amazing individuals who continue to dream and believe that they can create economic and social independence for themselves, their families and their clans.
-These are the people we work to support through the AHED project, which now supporting a dozen or more endeavours in one remote community at any one time.
+These are the people we have worked to support through the AHED project, which was supporting a dozen or more endeavours in one remote community.
 And we discuss in more detail how to support their motivation in Part 4.